12V Guru – Can I connect lithium ion batteries in parallel?

 - Ensure you are using wiring that can carry higher amperage.
 Remember by paralleling the batteries you have kept the nominal voltage the same at 12V but increased the Ahr capacity and therefore the discharge and charge will be higher.
 Good wiring practice also means drop a fuse in on the anode (positive) side.
 Keep the length of the wiring between the batteries consistent.
 If you have one or two cables longer than others it changes the resistance within the pack of batteries.

-- Lastly, every three months ensure the new pack is fully recharged and remember that if you need to replace one battery in the pack than you will need to replace all batteries.
+- Lastly, every three months ensure the new pack is fully recharged.
+Remember that if you need to replace one battery in the pack than you will need to replace all batteries.

-Lithium batteries are an investment and can offer substantial benefits longer term and for extended off-grid camping providing proper maintenance and care is maintained.
+Lithium batteries can offer substantial benefits longer term and for extended off-grid camping providing proper maintenance and care is maintained.

 Safe travels – 12V Guru!